aridoza/foundational-java/garbage-collection/README.md

 For example, if Method A calls Method B calls Method C, Java must remember that, when Method C exits, it must return to the spot in Method B that called it and, when that returns, return to Method A. This memory is called the **stack** and is distinct from the heap.

 The stack also holds any method-local data that will be swept off once the method returns.
-The stack works on a "first in, first out" (aka FIFO) basis: It's allocated and data is assigned, then methods call other methods, allocating more stack space.
-Once a method returns, the stack is swept in a FIFO manner, so the next frame in the stack (representing the calling method) becomes the top of the stack, and so on.
+The stack works on a "last in, first out" (aka LIFO) basis: It's allocated and data is assigned, then methods call other methods, allocating more stack space.
+Once a method returns, it is popped from the stack so the next frame in the stack (representing the calling method) becomes the top of the stack, and so on.

 ## Demo: `OutOfMemory` Error (10 min)